8×64mm S: Contemporary use

-The 8×64mm S is offered as a chambering option in some European hunting rifle manufacturer's products palette.
+The 8×64mm S is offered as a chambering option in some European hunting rifle manufacturers' product palettes.
 The 8×64mm S performance lies between the commercially important 8×57mm IS standard cartridge and the 8×68mm S magnum cartridge making it suitable for hunting all kinds of European game.
 In the year 2001 the Brenneke Company tried to revive the 8×64mm S cartridge by offering it loaded with 12.8 gram Brenneke Torpedo Ideal Geschoß (TIG) hunting bullets.
 Sellier & Bellot and Brenneke are currently (2007) the only ammunition manufacturers offering 8×64mm S factory loads.

 Loaded with short light bullets it can be used on small European game like roe deer and chamois.
 Loaded with long heavy bullets it can be used on big European game like boar, red deer, moose and brown bear.
 The 8×64mm S offers very good penetrating ability due to a fast twist rate that enables it to fire long, heavy bullets with a high sectional density.

 The 8×64mm S can be used in countries which ban civil use of former or current military ammunition.
-In France where the possession of rifles in their original military caliber is tightly regulated cartridges like the 8×64mm S allow French licensed gun owners to possess rifles based on the Mauser Gewehr 98 system under the less constraining "hunting rifle" category.
+In France, where the possession of rifles in their original military caliber is tightly regulated, cartridges like the 8×64mm S allow French licensed gun owners to possess rifles based on the Mauser Gewehr 98 system under the less constraining "hunting rifle" category.
 The also rare 8×60mm S cartridge offers a comparable rechambering option for Mauser Gewehr 98 and Karabiner 98k based hunting rifles sporting 8 mm S-bores.
 Due to its larger case capacity the 8×64mm S chambering offers better ballistic performance than the 8×60mm S.

 The 8×64mm S rimmed sister cartridge, the 8×65mm RS, is also not popular in central Europe for the same reasons as the 8×64mm S.

 8 mm cartridges compared

 Maximum muzzle velocity comparison in % of the probably most proliferated European and American 8 mm rifle cartridges out of 650 mm (25.59 in) long barrels loaded with relatively light to heavy 8 mm bullets to their C.I.P. or SAAMI (Sporting Arms and Ammunition Manufacturers’ Institute) sanctioned maximum pressures.

 This comparison is not totally objective since the 8mm Remington Magnum operates at 460 MPa (66717 psi), the .325 Winchester Short Magnum at 435 MPa (63,091 psi), the 8×68mm S at 440 MPa (63817 psi), the 8×64mm S at 405 MPa (58740 psi) and the 7.92×57mm Mauser at 390 MPa (56564 psi) maximum chamber piezo pressure.
 Higher chamber pressure results in higher muzzle velocities.
+The 8mm-06 wildcat cartridge, based on the .30-06, has nearly identical dimensions and case capacity to the 8×64mm and thus offers similar performance.